Blankscreen-exe/ExpenTable/README.md

 Time table will mark today's day automatically and if you choose to, all the timers of te previous day will be nullified, leaving you with a blank slate.

+### Customizations

+The app has many customization options such as color themes, data storage lifetime, time unit modifications etc

+### Import/Export

+Your timetable data along with configurations can be exported and imported by means of a downloadable file.

 ## Preview

 [coming soon]